RATIU5-zz/premake5_template_cpp/README.md

 This is my custom Premake5 template for all of my C++ projects

-## -- This is currently not ready --
+## -- This is currently not production ready --